5-Day Colorado Road Trip Itinerary: 3 Perfect Routes

 This is a particularly good part of the park for sighting bighorn sheep, with a dedicated observational area near the Fall River Entrance.

-Where to Stay Near Rocky Mountain National Park
+Where to Stay Near Rocky Mountain NP

 Not quite what you’re looking for?
 Click here to browse other hotels in Estes Park!